Blanche Devereaux: Family

 Blanche Elizabeth Marie Hollingsworth grew up near Atlanta, Georgia, at her family's plantation, Twin Oaks.
 Her parents were the late Elizabeth-Ann Margaret Bennett (later seasons named her "Samantha Roquet") (Helen Kleeb) and Curtis "Big Daddy" Hollingsworth (first Murray Hamilton and, after Hamilton died, David Wayne), the latter a revered man in his neck of the woods.
-Much to young Blanche's dismay, her father married a young widow named Margaret Spencer (Sondra Currie) years after Blanche's mother died, but she begrudgingly accepted the marriage.
+Much to Blanche's dismay, her father married a young widow named Margaret Spencer (Sondra Currie) years after Blanche's mother died, but she begrudgingly accepted the marriage.
 As a young child, she had a mammy (nanny) named Viola Watkins (Ruby Dee) who took care of her before abruptly leaving one day.
-After her father's death, she learned that he and Viola had been secret lovers for many years and Viola left their family after Blanche's mother found out.
+After her father's death, she learned that he and Viola had been secret lovers for many years, and Viola left their family after Blanche's mother found out.

-Blanche is a member of "the Alpha Gams" (Alpha Gamma Delta), but which university she attended is not known.
+Blanche is a member of "the Alpha Gams" (Alpha Gamma Delta) and attended an unspecified university.
 On a few occasions, Blanche states that she is of the Baptist faith.
-She is proud of her status as a Southern debutante, but was shocked to learn, when tracing her family history, that she had a New York born Jewish great-grandmother which prevented her from joining the Daughters of the Old South.
+She is proud of her status as a Southern debutante, but was shocked to learn, when tracing her family history, that she had a New York-born Jewish great-grandmother which prevented her from joining the Daughters of the Old South.

 Blanche is the third of five Hollingsworth children.
 Charmaine Hollingsworth (Barbara Babcock) is the spoiled oldest sister, who infuriated Blanche when she wrote a sordid novel Blanche thought was about her.
 When it was revealed that the book was about Charmaine and not Blanche, they made up and apologized to each other.
 The next youngest sibling is Blanche's brother Tad.

 Blanche's sister Virginia Hollingsworth Warren (Sheree North), with whom Blanche shares a mutual loathing, is one year her junior.
-They buried the hatchet when Virginia went into kidney failure and Blanche offered her kidney to her sister.
-However, their relationship became strained once more after their argument following Big Daddy's death, in which Virginia accused Blanche of being too selfish and self-centered to say goodbye to her own father.
+They resolved their conflict when Virginia went into kidney failure and Blanche offered her kidney to her sister.
+However, their relationship became strained once more after their argument following Big Daddy's death, in which Virginia accused Blanche of being too selfish and self-centered to say goodbye to their father.

 The fifth Hollingsworth child (by deduction) is Clayton Hollingsworth (Monte Markham), who appears in season four (1988) and season six (1991).
 When Clayton tells Blanche that he is gay, she struggles to accept his sexuality, but eventually does after Clayton intends to marry his boyfriend Doug.

-Blanche also has a promiscuous niece named Lucy (Hallie Todd), who visits her during the first season.
+Blanche also has a promiscuous niece named Lucy Warren (Hallie Todd) (Virginia's daughter), who visits her during the first season.